Become a registered periodontist in New Zealand and Australia

 - Acquire the essential attitudes and skills to enable independent continuing education and career development

 - Gain the academic qualifications required to embark upon a career as a specialist periodontist either in private practice or academia

 Professor Duncan’s primary research activities involve the fields of Periodontology and Dental Implantology.
 His expertise is in the use of animal models for testing therapeutic strategies in these fields, including clinical, microbiological, histomorphometric, and radiomorphometric analysis of peri-implant, periodontal, and maxillofacial tissues.

 He has international collaborations with universities and implant companies in Korea, South Africa, North America, and Switzerland.
 He is also involved in basic science and epidemiological research in the areas of clinical periodontics, dental implantology, forensics, and comparative anatomy.

-Associate Professor Andrew Tawse-Smith
+Professor Andrew Tawse-Smith

-Associate Professor Tawse-Smith’s research platform is based on clinical research in oral implantology, periodontology and dental education.
+Professor Tawse-Smith’s research platform is based on clinical research in oral implantology, periodontology and dental education.
 He has been involved in the prospective evaluation of patients rehabilitated with oral implants.
 Selected peri-implant parameters have been measured to evaluate implant success, survival rates, health of peri-implant tissues and patient satisfaction.
 As a part of the University of Otago–International Medical University (IMU) BDS partnership agreement, he has evaluated the transition of IMU students into the University of Otago dental curriculum.

 Honorary Professor Patrick Schmidlin